md-irfandev/Chat-App/README.md

-# Full-Stack Real-time Chat App with iOS Notifications
+# Full-Stack Real-time Chat App.

 This repository contains the code for a full-stack real-time chat application with the following features: